 These infections won’t just go away on their own, Dr. Ng says.
 So, for safety’s sake, you need to confirm exactly what the cause is.

 “It’s important to be aware that there are other diseases which can cause nail changes.” she says.
 “For example, we do see things like squamous cell skin cancers in the nail beds and even melanomas, which have a brownish or blackish discoloration.”

 Right now, the best treatment for fungal nail infections is a pill that your dermatologist can prescribe.
 You must take it every day for two to three months.

 The pill is not for everyone, since oral antifungals can interact with other medications and can affect the liver.

 There was a topical solution that people used to paint on their nails, but it wasn’t very effective, Dr. Ng says and she does not prescribe it very often any more.

-Fortunately, a new prescription topical cream, efinaconizole, was just approved for use in June.
-It has a success rate that is comparable to the oral medication.
+Fortunately, a prescription topical cream, efinaconizole, has a success rate that is comparable to the oral medication.

 Unfortunately, even if your nail is cleared after a treating it, fungal infections in the nails have a tendency to recur, especially in predisposed individuals.